 (March 2018) Looking for two postdocs to work on projects at the intersection of computer vision (pedestrian/object detection) and human-robot interaction (HRI) to assist blind people.
 Please contact me directly with your CV.

-(March 2018) Looking for a part-time computer vision and iOS sofware engineer for my startup.
+(March 2018) Looking for a part-time computer vision and iOS sofware engineer for a Pittsburgh startup.
 Experience with deep learning, state estimation and ROS is required.

 Assistant Research Professor at CMU (current)

 Postdoctoral Research Fellow at CMU with Martial Hebert and Drew Bagnell (2011-2013)

 Jyokyo (Research Associate / Assistant Professor) at UEC Tokyo (2008-2011)